 What are things inside a VR Headset?

 Every company has set up different features and functions for its products.
 With time, they upgrade the product, add the latest features, and improve the product capabilities.
-So the average manufacturing cost around 300 to 500 USD.
+So the average manufacturing cost is around 300 to 500 USD.
 Besides, the price factor if we actively look into the components of the product, then we figure out the major components are:

 - Phone holder